codevalley/foxhole/progress.md

 4. Added detailed inline documentation for all functions and classes
 5. Updated and expanded test coverage, including mock services for testing
 6. Refactored dependencies and services for better modularity and testability
+7. Implemented rate limiting for API endpoints using slowapi and Redis

 ## Pick up next (High Priority)

-- [Security] Add rate limiting for API endpoints:
+- [Security] Complete rate limiting implementation:
-  - Implement rate limiting middleware
-  - Configure rate limits for different API endpoints
+  - Configure rate limits for all relevant API endpoints
-  - Add rate limit information to API responses
+  - Update and expand test cases for rate limiting
+  - Update documentation to reflect rate limiting changes

 - [Reliability] Implement rollback and monitoring strategies:
   - Design and implement a rollback mechanism for database operations